ourcommonfuture/ocf-v0.2/README.md

 We choosed to run the servers on Digital ocean droplets.
 [Here is a tutorial](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-passenger-and-nginx-on-ubuntu-14-04) to get a instance up and running thanks to Passenger, along with [installing rails](https://gorails.com/setup/ubuntu/14.10).

+Tutorial misses a point to first install passenger gem before running the installation command

 To restart your server, just run `sudo nginx -s reload`.

 **N.B.:** To connect easily to your instance with a command like `ssh ocf`, add `[IP_ADDRESS] ocf` to your file `/etc/hosts` and add those lines to `~/.ssh/config`: